LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

    :end-before: _raja_tensorinit_omp_outer_end
    :language: C++

-With the OpenMP version above, ``RAJA::launch`` method is templated with a ``RAJA::omp_launch_t`` execution policy.
+With the OpenMP version above, ``RAJA::launch`` method is templated on a ``RAJA::omp_launch_t`` execution policy.
 The policy is used to create an OpenMP parallel region, loop iterations may then be distributed using ``RAJA::loop`` methods templated on ``RAJA::omp_for_exec``